- Methods of warfare are the tactics or strategy used in the conduct of hostilities against an enemy in a situation of armed conflict.

 - exploding bullets.
 (Declaration renouncing the Use, in time of War, of Explosive Projectiles under 400 Grammes Weight (1968) and CIHL rule 78).

-In addition to these conventional or customary prohibitions of specific weapons, the use on any type of weapon is always governed at least by general rules and principles of IHL such as the principles of distinction, precaution and proportionality.
-The use of weapons that do not meet these requirements is prohibited.
-This applies notably to the use of weapons of mass destruction, fully autonomous weapons or the use of explosive weapons in populated areas.
-Specific information on this subject can be found at ➔ Weapons </content/article/3/weapons/>__
+In addition to conventional or customary prohibitions on specific weapons, the use on any type of weapon is always governed at least by general rules and principles of IHL such as the principles of distinction, precaution and proportionality.
+The use of any weapons that, in a specific military context, does not comply with the mandatory principles of IHL is prohibited.
+This applies notably to the use of weapons of mass destruction, to fully autonomous weapons but also to the use of explosive weapons in populated areas.
+Specific information on this subject can be found at ➔ Weapons

 In order to cope with the rapid development of new weapons, States are obliged to assess the legality of such weapons and their use under IHL (API, art.
 36).
-The International Committee of the Red Cross plays a leading advisory role in assessing the legality of new weapons under IHL.
-In particular, in 2006 it published a guide to the legal assessment of new weapons, means and methods of warfare.
-This applies notably to autonomous and cyber weapons. ➔ Mines </content/article/3/mines-1/>__ ▸ Weapons </content/article/3/weapons/>__
+The International Committee of the Red Cross (ICRC) plays a leading advisory role in assessing the legality of new weapons under IHL.
+In 2006 the ICRC published a guide to the legal assessment of new weapons, means and methods of warfare.
+This applies notably to autonomous and cyber weapons.

-The general framework of IHL prohibits unnecessary and wanton violence and destruction.
-It also requires that all methods and means of armed force (i) be justified by a real and immediate military necessity, (ii) be directed towards a military objective and (iii) be proportionate to the threat.
-These are known as the principles of distinction, military necessity, precaution and proportionality.
-The application of the principle of proportionality has been further extended for the protection of civilians.
-It requires the assessment of foreseeable incidental harm to civilians prior to any attack on a military target and the obligation to take the necessary precautions to limit it.
+IHL requires that all methods and means of warfare (i) be justified by a real and immediate military necessity, (ii) be directed towards a military objective and (iii) be proportionate to the threat.
+This aligns with respect for the principles of distinction, military necessity, precaution and proportionality.
+The application of the principle of proportionality originally required that the military means employed be proportionate to the nature of the threat and the need to destroy it.
+It was subsequently extended to the protection of civilians. requires the assessment of foreseeable incidental harm to civilians prior to any attack on a military target and the obligation to take the necessary precautions to limit it.
 In all cases, the expected loss and damage to civilians must not be excessive in relation to the direct military advantage anticipated from the attack.

 IHL and CIHL contain explicit prohibitions of the following practices:

-• the use of means and methods of warfare of a nature to cause superfluous injury or unnecessary suffering; (API, art.
+- the use of means and methods of warfare of a nature to cause superfluous injury or unnecessary suffering; (API, art.
 35; art.
 22 of the regulations of the Convention (IV) respecting the Laws and Customs of War on Land and its annex: Regulations concerning the Laws and Customs of War on Land (“1907 Hague Convention”) and the Declaration renouncing the Use, in time of War, of Explosive Projectiles under 400 Grammes Weight (1968));

-• carrying out attacks with the goal that there will be no survivors —in other words, giving no quarter, threatening an adversary therewith or conducting hostilities on this basis is prohibited.
+- carrying out attacks with the goal that there will be no survivors —in other words, giving no quarter, threatening an adversary therewith or conducting hostilities on this basis is prohibited.
 (API, arts.
 40 and 41; APII, art.
 4; art.
 23(d) of the 1907 Hague Convention on the laws and customs of war and CIHL rule 46);

-• wounding or attacking persons who are recognized as*hors de combat (out of combat), have surrendered or are defenceless or conducting hostilities on this basis is prohibited.
+- wounding or attacking persons who are recognized as hors de combat (out of combat), have surrendered or are defenceless or conducting hostilities on this basis is prohibited.
 (Common art.
 3 to the four Geneva Conventions, API, arts.
 41(1) and 85(3)(e), art.
 35 of the 1907 Hague Convention and CIHL rules 47 and 48);

 - acts of perfidy.
 (API, arts.
-37-39 and CIHL rules 8-65); • terror.
-(API, art.
-51(2); APII, art.
-13(2) and CIHL rule 2);
+37-39 and CIHL rules 8-65);

-- famine (starvation) of civilians.
+- the use of famine (starvation) as a method of war against civilians.
 (API, art.
 54; APII, art.
 14 and CIHL rule 53);

 - attacks against objects that are indispensable for the survival of the population (API, art.
 54(2), APII, art.
 14 and CIHL rule 54) and the potential derogation or loss of protection.
 (API, arts.
 54(3) and 54(5));